TheTrio/Covid19-India-Telegram-Bot/README.md

 You're expected to have an API Token for your Telegram chat bot, and that is to be saved in a file named `token`, located in the same directory as the rest of these files.
 If you're not sure what that means, please read [this](https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token) quick and easy tutorial.

+You must also make a variable named `chat_id` with the chat_id of the user you wish to send regular updates to.
+Presently, this bot sends updates to users at 19:30 [UTC](time.is/utc)

-Once that's set up, you just need to run the bot with `python Bot.py`.
+Once all that's set up, you just need to run the bot with `python Bot.py`.

 ## Available commands